aneto-dev/netwealth-currency-demo/README.md

 * The project will run and can be debuged on the angular (netwealth-currency)
 * The angular project will make calls to a second main project (API/NetWealth.Currency.API) which is an API project using .Net Core 5.0
-* The API was deplyed in Azure cloud and it has public access ("https://netwealthcurrencyapi.azurewebsites.net") ... for porpose of this demo only
+* The API was deployed in Azure and it has public access ("https://netwealthcurrencyapi.azurewebsites.net") - for porpose of this demo only
 * The Web Applicatiion is also deployed in Azure - https://currencyconverterapp.azurewebsites.net/

 ### Running the API

 1. The API has 2 endpoints

+   ## HTTP request GET /currency/country
+   * GetCountriesCurrencies
-   * GetCountriesCurrencies - gets all the current symbol currency codes of a given country.
+        - gets all the current symbol currency codes of a given country.
 This data is stored and is fetched in an Azure Database that was also created for purposes of this demo.

+   ## HTTP request POST /currency/convert
+   * ConvertToCurrency
-   * ConvertToCurrency  -  claculates/conveters any given available currency using the https://fixer.io/ to fectch live data
+        - claculates/conveters any given available currency using the https://fixer.io/ to fectch live data

 2. API Key